 Kerb lines are used to define the extent of a loadable carriageway.

-- Turn on the display of the Geometry layer in the ^[] Treeview. - Select the Point at the left-bottom corner of the deck - Enter a translation of 0.5 in the Y direction.
-Click OK.
+- Turn on the display of the Geometry layer in the 🖵 Treeview. - Select the Point at the left-bottom corner of the deck

-Enter a translation of 10 in the Y direction.
+Enter a translation of 0.5 in the Y direction.
 Click OK.

 Select the Point just created